flyway/flywaydb.org/documentation/learnmore/existing.md

 These are the steps to follow to successfully integrate Flyway into a project with existing databases.

-To guide you through the process, we'll use [Spawn](https://spawn.cc) to quickly provision database instances that will represent our Development and Production instances.
+To guide you through the process, we'll show examplies using [Spawn](https://spawn.cc) to quickly provision database instances that will represent our Development and Production environments.

 ## Prerequisites

 If you are new to Flyway, read through our [getting started](/documentation/getstarted/) section first.

-To follow along using the example, [install Spawn](https://spawn.cc/docs/howto-installation) and run the commands to create our environments.
+To follow along with the examples, [install Spawn](https://spawn.cc/docs/howto-installation) and run the following commands to create our Development and Production instances:

 <pre class="console">&gt; spawnctl create data-container \
   --image postgres:flyway-existing-database \